-Staff Analysis: SWA generates electricity from the combustion of solid municipal waste, which is considered a renewable fuel.
-The SWA is a renewable generating facility as defined by Rule 25-17.210, Florida Administrative Code (F.A.C.).
+The SWA generates electricity from the combustion of solid municipal waste, which is considered a renewable fuel.
+The SWA is a renewable generating facility as defined by Rule 25-17.210, F.A.C.

-Rule 25-17.0832(3), F.A.C., provides, in its review of a negotiated contract, the Commission must consider the following: the need for power, the cost-effectiveness of the contract, security provisions for capacity payments, and performance guarantees.
+Rule 25-17.0832(3), F.A.C., provides, in our review of a negotiated contract, that we must consider the following: the need for power, the cost-effectiveness of the contract, security provisions for capacity payments, and performance guarantees.
 Each of these factors is evaluated below.

-A. Need for Power
+Need for Power